TheNosiriN/HexoThreading/README.md

 ****
 - **Dedicated Threads**: They are threads that live on until explicitly destroyed.
 They run on just one function which is specified at construction.
 They take in only data at every task you submit.
-They cannot be joined but they can be waited on by measuring it's taskQueue size.
+They cannot be joined but they can be waited on by watching it's taskQueue size.

 ```c++
 HXDedicatedThread t = hxt.SpawnDedicatedThread(